Staff

 Lisa Le Feuvre

 Lisa Le Feuvre is a curator, writer, editor, and public speaker.
-She is the inaugural Executive Director of Holt/Smithson Foundation.
-Committed to communicating and testing ideas, she has curated exhibitions in museums and galleries across Europe, published writings in international publications and journals, spoken in museums and universities across the world, sat on numerous award panels, and has played a pivotal role in shaping academic and arts organizations.
-Previously based in the UK, she led the Henry Moore Institute (2010-17), was an academic based in the graduate Curatorial Program at Goldsmiths College, University of London (2004-10), led the contemporary art program at the National Maritime Museum (2005-09), and until 2004 was Course Director of the graduate program in Arts Policy and Management at Birkbeck College, University of London.
+She became inaugural Executive Director of Holt/Smithson Foundation in 2018 and with the staff and Board teams has built the Foundation from the ground up.
+Committed to communicating and testing ideas, she has curated more than seventy exhibitions as an institutional and independent curator, edited over thirty books and journals, spoken at 150 museums and universities across the world, and has published more than 125 essays and interviews with artists.
+Previously based in the UK, she led the Henry Moore Institute from 2010 through 2017, directed the contemporary art program at the National Maritime Museum, Greenwich (2005-09), and was an academic based in the graduate Curatorial Program at Goldsmiths College, and Course Director of the graduate program in Arts Policy and Management at Birkbeck College, University of London.

 Natalie Rae Good

 Natalie Rae Good joined the Foundation in 2020 as Collection Manager.
-She is an artist and educator whose work explores concepts of time in the natural world and the illusory nature of control.
-She works in photography, printmaking, and ceramics, and teaches letterpress printing workshops around the country.
-Natalie received a BFA from Calvin University in 2009 with a concentration in Sculpture.
-Since that time, she has worked with various galleries and institutions including the Chianti Foundation and David Zwirner Gallery.
+Natalie received a BFA from Calvin University in 2009 with a concentration in Sculpture and Art History.
+Since that time she has worked with various galleries and institutions, including The Chinati Foundation, MoMa PS1, and David Zwirner Gallery, to produce exhibitions, support public programs, and build inventory management systems.
 Upon relocating to New Mexico from New York in 2017, Natalie worked as a studio assistant to Charles Ross at his land art site, Star Axis.
+In addition to her role as Collection Manager & Registrar, Natalie is an artist with an interest in the natural world and the structures which attempt to control it.

 William T. Carson

 William T. Carson joined the Foundation in 2019.
 He is an artist whose work is informed by the landscapes in which he grew up: a cattle ranch in rural southeastern Montana and a small island in the Salish Sea.
-His artwork raises questions about cultural understandings of coal and its place in nature.
 William studied architecture at the Danish Institute for Study Abroad in Copenhagen, Denmark, and in 2015 he graduated from Colorado College BA with Distinction in Art Studio.
-Previously William worked at Twyla, an art and technology startup company in Austin.
-William is represented by Nüart Gallery in Santa Fe, New Mexico and Camiba Gallery in Austin, Texas.
+Previously William worked at Twyla, an art and technology startup company in Austin, Texas.
+William is represented by Nüart Gallery in Santa Fe, New Mexico.

 Board of Directors